-When most people think of a degree in education, they often associate it with the teaching experience in a classroom full of students.
+When most people think of a degree in education, they often associate it with the teaching job experience in a classroom full of students.
 Though this assumption is not wrong, there are various other careers in education that do not involve taking on the classroom teacher role, preparing a course curriculum or instructing students at a private or public school.

 Whether you're seeking to obtain a position in school administration, school counseling, education and leadership management, school psychology, or teaching, there are several career paths to choose from when exploring a degree in education.
-Each of which offers an impressive amount of flexibility.
+Each education career offers an impressive amount of flexibility.
 The skills developed when obtaining a bachelor's degree in education, such as effective communication and leadership, are skills admired in a variety of positions.
 Because of this, professionals with a teacher intern experience and an education degree are frequently presented with various career opportunities.

 Expanding Opportunities for Education Graduates with Work Experience

 The education field is experiencing growth, with increasing demand for education professionals, according to the U.S. Bureau of Labor Statistics.
-There are several careers in the field that are experiencing significant growth, including postsecondary teacher, postsecondary education administrator, curriculum developer, school counselor, and special education teacher.
-These careers offer a range of opportunities for individuals with a passion for education and a desire to make a positive impact in the lives of students and educators.
+There are several careers in the field that are experiencing growth, including postsecondary teacher, postsecondary education administrator, curriculum developer, school counselor, and special education teacher.
+These education jobs offer a range of opportunities for individuals with a passion for education and a desire to make a positive impact in the lives of students and mentors.
 Whether working in higher education or K-12, these careers offer the chance to shape the future of education and have a lasting impact on the students and communities they serve.

 Administrative Services